 Safe&Sound: 5 Ways to Drive Safely in Snow and Ice (If You Must!)Mon Jan 23, 2017

 We all know the safest thing to do when snow or ice is in the forecast is to just stay put.
 Virginia’s climate is notoriously fickle so this dangerous mix is a constant possibility during winter.
-That's why it's important to stay aware of Virginia weather and road conditions with alerts and VDOT's free mobile apps, and have an emergency car kit.
+That's why it's important to stay aware of the latest weather updates in the southwest and north central Virginia.
+Check road conditions with alerts and VDOT's free mobile apps, and have an emergency car kit.

 And then stick to our experienced advice on driving in Virginia's icy precipitation with these 5 steps: